-This smoother specification enables controlling for dividend volatility and produces a less noisy naive forecast.
-Second, we use a robust version of the variance spread statistic q_T to avoid being overly dependent on a single value of the market price at the time horizon T. More precisely, we first consider the realized distribution of the market price P_t over the last year of our full sample period (2008-2020).
-Then we extract the n dates corresponding to the n percentiles in this distribution, namely T_1, \dots, T_n .
-We then calculate the n trajectories of the perfect-foresight price $P{t \to T_i}^$ originating from P{T_1}, \dots, P{T_n} .
-The robust MRS variance spread statistic is then given by the following average:
+This section explores the impact of an alternative specification of the perfect-foresight price on the MRS orthogonality test.
+We use a robust version of the variance spread statistic $q_T$ to avoid being overly dependent on a single value of the market price at the time horizon T. More precisely, we first consider the realized distribution of the market price $P_t$ over the last year of our full sample period (2008-2020).
+Then we extract the n dates corresponding to the n percentiles in this distribution, namely $T_1, \dots, T_n$ .
+We then calculate the n trajectories